KainosSoftwareLtd/vision-processing-web-tool/README.md

       a.
 Set up your ssh key for your github account.
 Here&#39;s how to [generate the key](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/) and [add it to your account](https://help.github.com/articles/adding-a-new-ssh-key-to-your-github-account/)

       b.
+Then do an SSH clone - 'git clone git@github.com:KainosSoftwareLtd/vision-processing-web-tool.git'

+      c.
 Or you can do it any other way your familiar with!

 6. Only do step six if your not using the VM (its already cloned!)